dqunbp/use-cookie-state/README.md

 export default MyComponent;
 ```

-**!IMPORTANT!**: Due the `cookie` package implementation, the `decode` function will be applied for each cookie value, during the cookies parsing process.
-Be patient to use try/catch block to avoid errors.
+**⚠️ IMPORTANT**: Due to the `cookie` package implementation, the `decode` function will be applied for each cookie value during the cookies parsing process.
+Be sure to use a try/catch block to avoid errors.

-### Custom Cookie Settings
+### ⚙️ Custom Cookie Settings

 ```jsx
 import React from "react";